vipulnaik/diet-exercise-health/profile-information/physical-exercise/standing-on-toes-with-eyes-closed-with-history.md

 as well.
-While some of the frequency considerations are different (I'm in maintain mode with standing-on-one-leg-with-eyes-closed but in build mode for standing-on-toes-with-eyes-closed) I think the frequency of once a day is still good enough to build the little bit more that I need to get to my target of 30 seconds.
+While some of the frequency considerations are different (I'm in maintain mode with standing-on-one-leg-with-eyes-closed but in build mode for standing-on-toes-with-eyes-closed) I think the frequency is still good enough to build the little bit more that I need to get to my target of 30 seconds.

 The process is as follows: